Photo via Unsplash & Guest Blogger Jackie Waters

 Keep Senior Relatives Comfortable

-You can’t cater to everyone, but you want to ensure your aging parents are comfortable.
+You can’t cater to everyone but want to ensure your aging parents are comfortable.
 That way, they can enjoy spending time with you and any grandkids or pets, including removing any potential slip or fall hazards the youngers easily overlook.
 Declutter and remove items that make walkways more challenging to navigate, and install night lights for those occasional late-night trips to the bathroom or the frig.
 These safety measures can benefit all guests regardless of age so that you aren’t the one going bump in the night.

 Help Keep Nighttime Pet Peeves at Bay

 Close quarters mean a lot of sounds, which can be challenging if your visitors are used to having more space and silence!
 If your visitors make the noise, your sleep can get in the way.
-Ensure you pick up inexpensive earplugs and eye masks to block any light and invest in snore reduction strips like those by Breathe Right.
+Ensure you pick up inexpensive earplugs and eye masks to block any light, and invest in snore reduction strips like those by Breathe Right.
 A sound machine or small interior water fountain is also an excellent way of drowning out nighttime noise in your tiny home.
 CertainTeed notes that white noise helps reduce sounds in the environment and contributes to a more restful night’s sleep.

 Give Them a Way to Keep Their Things Organized